dangoslen/dependabot-changelog-helper/README.md

 #### `version`
 * Default: `UNRELEASED`
 * The version to find in the changelog to add dependabot entries to.

+If the `version` is not found, an unreleased version - matching the pattern `/^## [(unreleased|Unreleased|UNRELEASED)]` - is used. _Either the version you specify or an unreleased version must be present in your changelog or the action will fail._ Many changelogs default to keeping an released version at the top of the changelog as a way to incrementally build a version over time and only release a version once the right changes have been accounted for.

 #### `changeLogPath`
 * Default: `./CHANGELOG.md`